 I honestly wouldn’t mind seeing somebody out and about in my local town dressed like that… heh. it’d be a nice change.

 I’d faint with shock, compose myself, and propose to him.

-ROFL you just read my mind. how fab would the wedding outfits be ???posted almost 6 years ago
+ROFL you just read my mind. how fab would the wedding outfits be ???posted about 7 years ago

 lol i like all the guys wardrobe in gossip girl.

 i don’t want to stereotype but almost 99% of the guys is on chictopia who are deemed “chic” are very skinny and all sport the same skinnyjean, blazer, scarf uniform. just an observation.

 what about the regular sized guys, where are they in the fashion world?

 I like when a straight guy has great masculine style.
 Too many guys seem to think caring about their appearance makes them less of a dude.
 A guy who has style and can dress himself well is pretty awesome, IMO.

 Of course, as with women, well-dressed men can be a bit intimidating to others.

 HiI personally dont like it when men are too feminine , I like it when they look like they have just come casually – ie sexy jeans and a good jacket.